The Resource Tree¶

 return Root()

-Using this setup, Pyramid will use the root_factory
+Using this setup, Pyramid will use the root_factory to create the

-which will then be used to traverse the tree.
+root which will then be used to traverse the tree.
 The resulting

-will be an instance of the Employee
+context will be an instance of the Employee.

 >>> root = root_factory(None)